Yandex Cloud

 yc managed-greenplum cluster update --help

-2. Specify PXF settings:
+2. Specify the PXF settings:

 yc managed-greenplum cluster update <cluster_name_or_ID> \